-If the school is made aware that the secretary of state has made an interim prohibition order in respect of an individual, the school will immediately suspend that individual from teaching, pending the findings of the investigation by the National College for Teaching and Leadership.
+If the school is made aware that the secretary of state has made an interim prohibition order in respect of an individual, we will immediately suspend that individual from teaching, pending the findings of the investigation by the Teaching Regulation Agency.
 Where the police are involved, wherever possible the local authority and the school's governing body will ask the police at the start of the investigation to obtain consent from the individuals involved to share their statements and evidence for use in the school's disciplinary process, should this be required at a later point.